 I was standing in a dim room, and my ex-husband walked in with a 4-year-old girl.
 He left her in the corner and walked out without saying a word.
 The little girl was covered with dirt, and she looked like she hadn't had a bath in a very long time.
 Her hair was disheveled, and it was full of flower seeds.

 At first, I felt repulsed by this grubby little urchin, and I didn't want to go near her.
 But then she spoke to me.
 She said, "Are you my mother?"
 I was startled, and I replied, "Yes, I guess I am."
-Then she asked, "Who's my father?"
+Then she asked, "Who is my father?"

 Then I realized that it didn't matter who her father was.
 She was my child - my responsibility.
 So I took her in my arms and said, "You're my child, and I'm going to take care of you."
 Then I led her away to give her a bath.

 I woke up startled from the dream.
 It was one of the most "real" dreams I've ever had.
-And it was very accurate, too.
-Several months later, I left that unhappy relationship just to end up in another one, which, fortunately, only lasted for 2 months.
-This relationship was with the third man who had flashed through my mind in the dream.
+And it was very accurate.
+Several months later, I left that unhappy relationship just to end up in another one.
+The new relationship was with the third man in the dream.
+Fortunately, it only lasted for 2 months.

-It didn't take me long to figure out that none of those men were good for my Inner Child.
+It didn't take long to figure out that none of those men were good for my Inner Child.
 If there was a purpose for them being in my life, it was to teach me that I alone am responsible for my Inner Child.
 Nobody can love her like I can.
-And it's not my job to fix those men - even though I have compassion for their severely damaged Inner Children.
-I have enough work to do to take care of myself.
-This was a big lesson in overcoming codependency.
+And it's not my job to fix those men - even though I have compassion for their severely damaged inner children.
+That was a big lesson in overcoming codependency.